wix-incubator/corvid-external-db-firestore-adapter/README.md

 2. Select Cloud Run **(fully managed)** as your development platform.
 3. Select **us-east1** region.
 4. Select **Allow unauthenticated invocations** to be able to access the connector from Corvid
+5. Add **Environment variable** with name of "SECRET_KEY" and put your secret key as a value. **This value will be used for connecting Corvid site.**
-5. Click *Create* to deploy the image to Cloud Run and wait for the deployment to finish.
+6. Click *Create* to deploy the image to Cloud Run and wait for the deployment to finish.

 Click the displayed URL link to test the deployed connector.
 In the browser you should see